Putin may be mocking Trump over Ukraine - but US president won’t do anything about it

 Putin may be mocking Trump over Ukraine – but the US president won’t do anything about it

-European leaders have redoubled their efforts to prise Donald Trump away from Russia by warning that the US president was being “mocked” by Vladimir Putin, alleging Moscow was using chemical weapons in Ukraine and demanding that the US restore weapons supplies to Kyiv.
+European leaders have redoubled their efforts to prise Donald Trump away from Russia by warning that the US president is being “mocked” by Vladimir Putin, alleging that Moscow is using chemical weapons in Ukraine and demanding that the US restore weapons supplies to Kyiv.

-“This intensification is concerning because it is part of a trend we have been observing for several years now, where Russia's use of chemical weapons in this war is becoming more normalized, standardized, and widespread," said Dutch defence minister Ruben Brekelmans.
+“This intensification is concerning because it is part of a trend we have been observing for several years now, where Russia's use of chemical weapons in this war is becoming more normalised, standardised, and widespread," said the Dutch defence minister Ruben Brekelmans.

-With the recent US focus on its attacks on Iran in support of Israel, Russia has been gradually stepping up efforts against Kyiv.
-Ukrainian president Volodymyr Zelensky has been warning for weeks that his country faced a critical shortage in defensive weapons.

 Pentagon officials suggested the suspension was a “pause” in delivery of Patriots, precision artillery and Hellfire missiles mounted on Ukrainian F-16 aircraft as part of a review of US supplies worldwide.